epccs/MacGyver/Applications/Adc/README.md

 ## Todo

-ADC blocking readings are garbage.
 The referances are going to be held on the manager, not the application eeprom.

 ## Overview

 Adc is an interactive command line program that demonstrates control of an Analog-to-Digital Converter.

 A customized library routine is used to operate the AVR's ADC, it has an ISR that is started with the enable_ADC_auto_conversion function to read the channels one after the next in a burst.
 In this case, the loop starts the burst at timed intervals.
 The ADC clock runs at 1MegHz (must be > 150kHz) and it takes about 36 (see "Conversion Timing" in DS is 20, and delay 16 to settle referance) cycles to do the conversion, thus a burst takes over (ISR overhead) .29 milliseconds (e.g. 8*36*(1/1000000)) to scan eight channels.
-The ADC is turned off after each burst unless free running is set, which would automaticly start the next burst.
+The ADC conversions stop after each burst unless free running is set, which would automaticly start the next burst.

-The channel number is used in a switch statement (see LoadAnalogCal() function in ../lib/references.c) to set the channel configuraiton, reference, and calibration.
+The channel number is used in a switch statement (see LoadAdcConfig() function in ../lib/references.c) to set the channel configuraiton, reference, and calibration.

 # Manager has Reference and Callibration Values